 - You’ll need a timer, and some blocks, straps and cushions.

-- Prop yourself up with as much support as you need, to completely let go of tension in your muscles, letting gravity do all the work.
+- Prop yourself up with as much support as you need to completely let go of tension in your muscles, letting gravity do the work.

 - Incrementally increase the hold times if your aim is to increase flexibility.

-- Breathe in and out through your nose—slow and deep into your belly.
+- Breathe in and out through your nose—slow and deep into your abdomen.

 - Be consistent.
 Commit to at least one hour a week.

 - If you fall asleep, that’s fine—you clearly needed the rest.

 - Back off from sensations of pain.
 Discomfort is part of the process.

-- Practice yin at the end of the day before bed, and never before exercise as it activates the parasympathetic “rest or digest” mode.
+- Practice yin at the end of the day before bed, and never before exercise as it activates the parasympathetic “rest or digest” mode and relaxes the muscles.

 YOUR 10 YIN YOGA FOR ATHLETES POSES

 Hold them for 3-15 minutes on each side.
 Enjoy!

 1. CHILD’S POSE

 - Child’s pose stretches the upper back and shoulders, and calms the mind.

-- Bring your arms outside your knees and let go of all the tension in your body.
+- Bring your arms outside your knees and let go of all the tension from your body.

 - If you can’t sit back comfortably on your heels, put a cushion or two between your butt and your heels.

 - Breathe deeply into the front, back and sides of your ribcage.